rahulbordoloi/Youtube-Video-Downloader/README.md

 Demo:
 ![](./outputs/Capture.PNG)
-All the section wise output files according to sections are in `/output`.
+All the output files according to sections are in `/output`.

 ## Dependencies